adeira/universe/src/mrtnzlml-meta/docs/relay/local-schema.md

 }
 ```

-This way I created `successMessage` client field on `PNRInfo` type and it should be more or less obvious that it's related only to this `GDSV` part.
 All local schemas are being auto-discovered thanks to `*.graphql` file extension.
-You can now fetch and render this success message somewhere in GDSV application.
+You can now fetch and render this success message somewhere in the application.
 Propagation of this message is trivial (you have to fetch the `PNRInfo` ID):

 ```js
 Relay.commitLocalUpdate(environment, store => {